Charts

 Date fields

-By default, the Ardexa agent records an event_time field when it captures an event.
+By Default, the Ardexa agent records an event_time field when it captures an event.
 Some data stored in the Ardexa Cloud can contain one or more date time fields that reflect when an event actually occurred.
 This pattern is most common when an on-site system captures the data, which is then read by the agent at a later point in time.
 See event_time and Datetime for more information.

-Analysis allows you to visualise data using a selected date time field.
 The default behaviour will attempt to resolve the appropriate date time field following these rules:

 1. event_time is the base default date time field for Analysis